- Best Time to Go to Boracay

-Located just a couple minutes’ walk from White Beach, Jony’s Beach Resort provides homey accommodations for budget-conscious travelers.
-But you will still find the upscale services and amenities.
+Located just a couple of minutes' walk from White Beach, Jony’s Beach Resort provides homey accommodations for budget-conscious travelers.
+But you will still find upscale services and amenities.
 Its rooms feature a balcony with sensational views of the beach.

 Zuzuni Boutique Hotel